wicked-rainman/DAPL/docs/README.md

         GSERVER= (IP address of the server); export GSERVER

 The ASN_FILE, COUNTRY_FILE and WHITE_FILE files are used within DAPL (functions add_asn(), add_country()
 and whitelist() ) for local resolution and provide non-server related answers.

-DAPL functions socketadd_asn() and socketadd_country() will resolve answers through the related server ports.
-DAPL functions socketadd_dns(), socketadd_history() and socketadd_rdns() have not been written yet, although Standalone utilities (gdns grdns ghistory) reference these other ports.
+DAPL functions socketadd_asn() socketadd_country() and socketadd_history() will resolve answers through the related server ports.
+DAPL functions socketadd_dns() and socketadd_rdns() have not been written yet, although Standalone utilities gdns grdns reference these other ports.

 8. Create any user programs in $HOME/DAPL/progs.
 To compile each program, use the command: